 - Record their stories.
 Sadly, many veterans of foreign wars have now passed on.
 However, for the ones that do remain throughout the United States, their stories should be heard for the generation to come.
 One of the best things you can do to celebrate veterans you know is to start to record their stories.
-Ask a veteran if you can interview them.
+Ask a veteran if you can interview them over the phone, email, or even Zoom, since we are still trying to be socially distant.
 If they would like to talk about their experiences and thoughts from their service, record their talk on a video and audio source (with their permission, of course) and share that story where others can see it.
 The experiences of these brave men and women should get recorded and remembered for generations to come.

 - Hire veterans.
 One crucial and overlooked part of Veterans Day?
 Don’t forget about the younger veterans that are out there in the workforce.
 If you’re in the position where you have power over hiring at your organization, be sure to emphasize searching for qualified veterans to fill open roles.
 There are plenty of veterans out there who have recently re-entered the workforce, and many of them are on the lookout for steady and productive work.
 They also have the type of technical and collaborative skills that would make them prime candidates for positions in any organization.
 Be sure to make an effort to reach out to veterans to fill open positions.
 Another suggestion for employers?
 If your veterans in the office are comfortable with it, make an effort to recognize their service during this time of year.

 As a nationally recognized substance abuse and mental health treatment facility, we can help you or a loved one live the life they deserve.
 Call us now for a completely confidential discussion with one of our helpful treatment specialists.